dagraham/tklr-dgraham/README.md

 For a project, this same entry would similarly indicate that attention to completing the project should begin no later than 10am and that two hours and 30 minutes is estimated for completion subject to additional times specified in the jobs.
 A job entry containing `&s 2d &e 3h`, for example, would set the scheduled time for this job to be two days _after_ the `@s` entry for the project and would add three hours to the estimate of total time required for the project.

-#### begin
+#### notice

-The entry `@b B` where `B` is a _positive_ interval specifies the date on which the datetime `scheduled - B` falls.
-For the example, adding `@b 1d12h` would set _begin_ to the date corresponding to
+The entry `@n I` where `I` is a _positive_ interval specifies that a notice for the reminder should begin on the date in which `scheduled - I` falls.
+For the example, adding `@b 1d12h` would set _notice_ to the date corresponding to

       2025-10-21 10am - 1d12h = 2025-10-19 10pm

-i.e., to `25-10-19`.
+so notices would begin on `2025-10-19`.

-If the reminder is an event, then the agenda view would display an beginby notice for the event beginning on `25-10-19` and continuing on the `25-10-20`.
-For an _event_ think of this begin notice as a visual alert.
+If the reminder is an event, then the agenda view would display an notice for the event beginning on `25-10-19` and continuing on the `25-10-20`, i.e., from the date of the notice through the date before the scheduled datetime.
+For an _event_ think of this notice as a visual alert of the proximity of the event.

 If the reminder is a task, then the task would _not_ appear in the agenda view until `25-10-19`, i.e., it would be hidden before that date.